Our Team

 Prior to her work in the mayor’s office, she was the Development Manager at AK Williams Global Consulting and was a trainer for the South Carolina Foster Parent Association.

-• John Warner, Vice Chairperson
+• John Warner, Treasurer

 Since returning to Greenville in 2008, John has served as Executive Director of the Fine Arts Center Partners, Finance and Administration at the SC Governor’s School for the Arts and Humanities and Executive Director of the Ray and Joan Kroc Center.
 John is co-Founder and former President of Selective Micro Technologies, LLC.
 John also remains active in several local cultural and economic development organizations.